corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/node-upgrade-notes.md

 ## Step 5.
 Update configuration

-This step is only required when updating from versions less than or equal to 4.5.
+{{< note >}}

+You only need to perform this step if you are updating from version 4.5 or older.

+{{< /note >}}

-Remove any `transactionIsolationLevel`, `initialiseSchema`, or `initialiseAppSchema` entries from the database section of your configuration
+Remove any `transactionIsolationLevel`, `initialiseSchema`, or `initialiseAppSchema` entries from the database section of your configuration.

 ## Step 6.
 Update the database (automatic)

+{{< note >}}

-{{< note >}}Do not perform this step if you have already updated the database manually ([Step 3](#step-3-update-the-database-manual)).{{< /note >}}
+Do not perform this step if you have already updated the database manually in [Step 3](#step-3-update-the-database-manual).

+{{< /note >}}

-Start the node with the `run-migration-scripts` sub-command with `--core-schemas` and `--app-schemas`.
+Start your node using the following command.

 ```bash
 java -jar corda.jar run-migration-scripts --core-schemas --app-schemas
 ```

 The node will perform any automatic data migrations required, which may take some time.
-If the migration process is interrupted it can be continued simply by starting the node again, without harm.
+If the migration process is interrupted, it can be continued simply by starting the node again.
 The node will stop automatically when migration is complete.

 ## Step 7.
 Start the node

-Start the node in the normal way.
+Start your node in the normal way.

 ## Step 8.
 Undrain the node

-You may now do any checks that you wish to perform, for example read the logs.
-When you are ready, use this command at the shell:
+You may now do any checks such as read the logs.
+When you are ready, use this command at the shell.

 `run setFlowsDrainingModeEnabled enabled: false`